 - Make sure your domain name is not expired.
-It is advisable to initiate your transfer at least 7 days prior to expire date, so there will be enough time to complete the process (does not apply to .ie domains).
+It is advisable to initiate your transfer at least 7 days prior to expire date, so there will be enough time to complete the process.

 - All .com, .net, .info, .biz and .org transfers require an authentication code when transferring domains to Always Amber.
 You can obtain an authentication code from the current registrar (where the domain is currently registered).